-Pilgrim's bid for Hillshire puts Pinnacle deal in peril
+Pilgrim's bid for Hillshire puts pinnacle deal in peril

 Hillshire said in a statement that it continued to “strongly believe in the strategic merits and value creation potential” of the Pinnacle merger, but that it would thoroughly review the Pilgrim’s Pride proposal.

-Pilgrim’s offer of $45 per share represents a premium of about 22 percent to Hillshire’s closing share price on Friday.
+Pilgrim’s offer of $45 per share represents a premium of about 22 percent to Hillshire’s Friday closing.

 Pilgrim’s also would pay a termination fee of $163 million to Pinnacle and assume Hillshire’s long-term debt of about $840 million.